Code-2-zero/mini-task-tracker-api/README.md

 # mini-task-tracker-api

 A backend for a personal task tracker, built to get hands-on with a production-style stack.
-It's not trying to be a massive project — the goal was to wire together auth, a real database, caching, and tests in a way that actually makes sense together.
+It's not trying to be a massive project,the goal was to wire together auth, a real database, caching, and tests in a way that actually makes sense together.